 Utilizing a very similar display and set of controls as its predecessor, the Bremen SQR46DAB does look like it just came out from a time-travelling machine.
 The good news is that the crystal-clear FM receptor that made the Bremen so famous back in the 80s remains intact.

 Beyond the retro look, this Blaupunkt unit packs some real modern features under the hood.
 For example, it is Bluetooth compatible and offers USB, SD, and SDHC up to 32GB.

-Finally, it features short mounting depth, which is crucial to update the audio system in your classic car.
+Finally, it features a short mounting depth, which is crucial for updating the audio system in your classic car.
 If you want the best of modern times in a timeless package, this might be it.